Remmeauth/remme-core/docs/remme-ws-events.rst

 .. note::

- The format transferred from the transaction processor is universal and any custom formatting may be added specified in `remme/ws/events.py` at `process_event(type, attributes)`.
+ The format transferred from the transaction processor is universal and any custom formatting may be added specified in `remme/ws/events.py` at `process_event(type, attributes)`.h